A Truly Andean Experience

 How many days do I need to acclimate in Cusco before the Trek?

-It is very important to be well acclimated to the altitude before exerting yourself on a trek.
-We do recommend that you arrive in Cusco at least 2 or 3 days before the trek starts to help you become acclimatized and avoid possible problems with altitude sickness while on the trek.
+It’s very important to be well acclimated to the altitude before exerting yourself on a trek.
+We recommend that you arrive in Cusco at least 2 or 3 days before the trek starts to help you adjust and avoid possible problems with altitude sickness while on the trek.

 Here some suggestions for activities to do in the Cusco vicinity before starting your adventure trek: